The drive-through option is meant as a convenience and is for pre-written checks only

 VANCOUVER – Clark County Treasurer Alishia Topper will be opening the drive-through tax payment drop-off window for the last two days of the tax season.

-The drive through option is meant as a convenience and is for pre-written checks only.
-Receipts will not be provided.
-The Treasurer’s Office will not accept any other forms of payment at the drive-through.
+The drive-through kiosk is located at the east parking structure entrance at the Public Service Center, 1300 Franklin St. The kiosk will be open from 9 a.m. to 4 p.m. on Friday, Oct.
+28, and Monday, Oct.
+31. The drive-through option is meant as a convenience and is for pre-written checks only.
+The Treasurer’s Office will not accept any other forms of payment at the kiosk.

 Information provided by Clark Co.
 WA Communications.